 Pictured is Service Dog Arazi pulling his partner Sue in her manual wheelchair for shopping at their local grocery store.

-K9s 4 Mobility will train Social dogs for a licensed clinical professional that is working with children or adults who have behavior, mental or physical disabilities.
-The professional must work full time in education, health or human services and provide liability insurance for the Social Service dog.
+K9s 4 Mobility will train Facility dogs for a licensed clinical professional that is working with children or adults who have behavior, mental or physical disabilities.
+The professional must work full time in education, health or human services and provide liability insurance for the Facility dog.
 This dog is not a therapy dog.
 This dog is trained to perform physical skill task for the person they are asked to work with such as retrieving, tugging, providing stability or grounding, apply pressure, model appropriate behavior and interrupt inappropriate behavior.

 We have established an owner-trained assistance dog training program that is offered to those wishing to train their own Assistance Dog under the supervision of a certified assistance dog trainer.
 The dog must be at least one year of age, have passed the Canine Good Citizen Test, been altered and current on all vaccinations before K9s 4 Mobility will considered an evaluation for possible training.
 Once accepted into the owner-trained program, the person must be willing to travel to K9s 4 Mobility's training facility multiple times before certification of the team.
 The owner of the dog will be doing all of the training.
 The dog cannot reside at K9s 4 Mobility but will continue to live with the owner.
 The owner will keep records of all training for a minimum of 120 hours with 30 of those hours occurring in public.
 The dog must be trained to perform at least three skill tasks that directly mitigate the owner's physical disability.
 This program is not a quick certification but at least a 6 month commitment of training and evaluations before certification can be completed.